justmiles/hubot-shell/README.md

 ## Configuration:
  - SHELL_ROLE - Role authorized to execute shell commands from hubot.
 Requires hubot-auth
  - SHELL_ROOM - Limit shell commands to a specific room.
-Useful to peer review actions
+Useful to peer review actions.
+If you're using hubot-slack at >= 4.0, this is the `CHANNEL_ID`.
+Otherwise, use the room name.

 ## Commands:
  - hubot shell `command` - Executes a subprocess and sends stdout upon completion.
 Waits for command to complete before responding.